- Works well for a variety of businesses

-The Starter plan costs $29 per month for the first device, and another $29 per month for each additional device.
-Notably, the plan is limited to five employees and 100 products, and this product limit in particular is likely to make this plan unattractive to any businesses larger than a cafe or bodega.
+The Starter plan costs $29 per month for the first device and another $29 per month for each additional device.
+Notably, the plan is limited to five employees and 100 products, and this product limit, in particular, is likely to make this plan unattractive to any businesses larger than a café or bodega.

 However, users will still have access to a suite of features that includes product and inventory tracking, employee permissions, basic order management, refunds (full and partial), customer history tracking, and basic reporting functions.